cdk8s-team/cdk8s/README.md

-> Since different Kubernetes versions have different APIs, the constructs for Kubernetes objects are not included in the cdk8s library but actually generated on-demand using `cdk8s import`.
+> Since different Kubernetes versions have different APIs, the constructs for Kubernetes objects are not included in the cdk8s library but actually generated on-demand using `cdk8s generate`.
 Your new project already generates objects for Kubernetes 1.14, and you should be able to find them under the `.gen` directory.

 Let's use these constructs to define a simple Kubernetes application that